DonovanVA/Nifi-to-Postgres-ETL-pipeline/README.md

 ```sql
 SELECT * FROM demo_table;
 ```
-### 2. Create an ETL Pipeline with Airflow and NiFi
+### 2. Create an ETL Pipeline with NiFi and CI/CD workflows
 Use NiFi to fetch data from Minio or an external API.
 Process the data (e.g., cleaning, transformation) using NiFi processors.